vladtsf/vivid-framework/README.md

 Control is a helper for plugins.
 It's contains methods for working with events, locking and other.

 # Building
 Development and minified versions located in the `bin` folder.
-If you want to rebuild that from sources, use `build.sh` (`build.bat` for Windows) script.
+If you want to rebuild that from sources, use make.
-Building config located at `build/overall.tpl.js`.

-Builder written on node.js dependends from some packages.
-To fetch it run the following code: `cd build/builder; npm install .`
+To install scripts bundler type `make bundler`.